0xd1rac/cv-papers/README.md

 ```

 ## EfficientNet
 The EfficientNet paper introduces a compound scaling method that uniformly scales all dimensions of depth, width, and resolution using a set of fixed scaling coefficients.
-EfficientNet models are designed to achieve higher accuracy with fewer parameters and lower computational cost compared to previous architectures.
+The compound scaling is achieved through three coefficients:

+Depth $(α)$: This parameter scales the number of layers in the network.
+Width $(β)$: This parameter scales the number of channels in each layer.
+Resolution $(γ)$: This parameter scales the input image size.

+These three cofficients were obtained in the paper through a process of grid search and optimization on a baseline model EfficientNet-B0.

+$α$ = 1.2
+$β$ = 1.1
+$γ$ = 1.15

+The scaling of these dimensions is determined by the following relationships:

-At the core of EfficientNet is the MBConv block, which includes a series of depthwise separable convolutions combined with squeeze-and-excitation blocks.
-These blocks are connected via skip connections (similar to ResNet) that help in efficient feature reuse and enable the network to be both deep and lightweight.
+At the core of EfficientNet is the MBConv block, which utilizes depthwise separable convolutions to reduce computational cost while maintaining performance.
+These blocks also incorporate squeeze-and-excitation (SE) modules to enhance the network's ability to capture important features by adaptively recalibrating channel-wise feature responses.
+Additionally, skip connections (similar to those in ResNet) are used to help with feature reuse, making the network both deep and lightweight.

-The compound scaling is achieved through three coefficients: depth $(α)$, width $(β)$, and resolution $(γ)$, which are systematically scaled according to the desired model size.

 You can use it by importing the efficientnet model as shown below: